pyside/packaging/setuptools/README.txt

 ---------

 - 1058 Strange code in PySide/QtUiTools/glue/plugins.h
-- 1057 valgrind detected “Conditional jump or move depends on uninitialised value”
+- 1057 valgrind detected "Conditional jump or move depends on uninitialised value"
 - 1052 PySideConfig.cmake contains an infinite loop due to missing default for SHIBOKEN_PYTHON_SUFFIX
 - 1048 QGridLayout.itemAtPosition() crashes when it should return None
 - 1037 shiboken fails to build against python 3.2 (both normal and -dbg) on i386 (and others)